 - Serve the Ajiaco hot with capers, table cream, white rice and avocado on the side.

 Verdict: The ajiaco was delicious and hearty.
-The addition of capers added a nice saltiness but for my taste, the cream didn't add much.
-It took a fair bit of time to make and certainly wasn't fancy or the prettiest meal but seeing as it The dessert was very sweet and rich and I likely would not make it again.
+The addition of capers added a nice saltiness, but for my taste the cream didn't add much and since Chef said it wasn't an essential component of the dish I would eliminate it next time.
+The ajiaco took a fair bit of time to make and wasn't a fancy meal but I think it would be a good make-ahead dish that can be reheated for a quick meal.
+The dessert of queso fresco and panela was quite sweet and rich, and probably not a dessert I would make again.

 Things I learned while cooking in Colombia: